-1. University and college fees, and university and college continuation charges:
+1. Fees, and university and college continuation charges:

 Fees for new entrants are subject to annual review, and may be higher than those for continuing students.
 Fees for new entrants will be published on the same timescale as for continuing students, as stated above.

-The level of uplift for university and college fees and continuation charges is considered on an annual basis by a group that consists of nominees of the University and colleges and student representatives, in consultation with academic divisions and the Department for Continuing Education.
-Over the past 3 years, the average level of increase has been 3.3% p.a.
-Factors taken into account by the group have included inflationary measures such as the retail price index (RPI), projected increases in university costs, changes in the level of grant from the Higher Education Funding Council, costs of provision of teaching, supervision and course-related facilities, admissions statistics, and access considerations including the availability of student support.
+The level of uplift for fees and continuation charges is considered on an annual basis by a group that consists of nominees of the University and colleges and student representatives, in consultation with academic divisions and the Department for Continuing Education.
+Over the past 3 years, the average level of increase has been 6% p.a.
+Factors taken into account by the group have included inflationary measures such as the Consumer Price Index (CPI), projected increases in university costs, changes in the level of grant from the Office for Students, costs of provision of teaching, supervision and course-related facilities, admissions statistics, and access considerations including the availability of student support.

 2. In respect of additional course costs:

-The level of additional course costs for students who started on a programme of study in 2016/17 and who continue on the same programme for more than one year will usually increase annually.
-Increases are expected to be in line with inflation, unless there are identifiable above-inflation rises in costs directly associate with the activity.
+The level of additional course costs for students who started on a programme of study in or after 2016/17 and who continue on the same programme for more than one year will usually increase annually.
+Increases are expected to be in line with inflation, unless there are identifiable above-inflation rises in costs directly associated with the activity.
 These may, for example, include costs charged by third parties.

 3. In respect of fees relating to examinations and related matters (e.g. entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc.):

 The level of these fees and charges will usually increase annually.
-Increases are expected normally not to exceed 4%, or RPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2017/18 were published by September 2016.
+Increases are not normally expected to exceed 6%, or CPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
+The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2024/25 will have been published by September 2023.